StageGuillaumeVerrier/stage_guillaume/README.md

 1. Review of the theory of basic fluid mechanics, on the following topics:

   a.
 Internal flows;
-  When a fluid is flowing inside a solide (like a pipe), depending on the parametres of the pipe the fluid can be in a laminar flow (Re<2000) or a turbulent flow (Re>5000) or in a transition flow (2000<Re<5000).
+  When a fluid is flowing inside a solide (like a pipe), depending on the parametres of the pipe the fluid can be in a laminar flow (Re<2000) or a turbulent flow (Re>5000)or in a transition flow (2000<Re<5000) depending the speed of the fluid and the geometry of the pipe.
 Depending the roughness of the pipe, different head losses can be observed for a fluid in movement (see below)

   b.
 Venturi tubes;
-    Venturi tubes are tubes with a shape similar to an hourglass. they are based on the venturi effect : for an internal flow, the reduction of the passage section implie a raise of the velocity and a drop of the static pressure.
+    Venturi tubes are tubes based on the venturi effect : for an internal flow, the reduction of the passage section implie a raise of the velocity and a drop of the static pressure.
 Venturi tubes a commonly used to check the flow rate of a fluid.

   c.
 Orifice plates;
     Orifice plates are used in order to check the flow rate.
 It is based on the venturi effect and it follow the Bernoulli formula.
 Orifice plates include a beta factor proportionnal to diameter of the flow before the orifice plate and after the same plate.
 It also introduce the C factor function of beta and the Cd factor (calculated by the